AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer_RelationshipType/Root.md

 AutomationMLContainer.RelationshipType.Root Field
 =================================================
-AutomationML 2.1 APIrelationship type for the package to part relation to the part containing the root document.
+relationship type for the package to part relation to the part containing the root document.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)